 - Dutch Oven or a heavy-bottomed pot ensures even heat distribution.

-- Wooden Spoon: For deglazing without scratching the pot.
+- Wooden Spoon For deglazing without scratching the pot.

 Ingredients

-- 3 large tomatoes, pureed: Adds richness and balances the broth
+- 3 large tomatoes, pureed

-- Salt + black pepper: Season to taste.
+- Salt & black pepper, to taste

-- Cilantro, to garnish
+- Cilantro, for garnish

-Step-by-Step Guide to Tender Beef Stew
+Step by Step Guide to Tender Beef Stew

 Follow these simple steps for tender beef stew every time: